omahacodeschool/python-toy__check-if-anagrams/README.md

 We would say that `"chaser"` and `"search"` are anagrams; because if you rearrange the letters in one of the words, you can end up with the other word.
 Anagrams have _exactly_ the same letters--no more or less of any letter--but arranged differently.

 Write an algorithm that figures out if two strings are anagrams for each other.
-If the strings _are_ anagrams, the algorithm should return `true` as its final response.
-Otherwise, it should return `false`.
+If the strings _are_ anagrams, the algorithm should return `True` as its final response.
+Otherwise, it should return `False`.

 ### Getting Started